 Lastly don’t forget to wander around the alleyways of the old town and see the traditional houses and shops.

 Have a walk around lake Pamvotida

 One of my favorite spots in Ioannina is the beautiful lake.
 You can have a walk around it or just sit in one of the benches and admire the view, watch the seagulls and the ducks.
-There are some nice cafe and resturants around the lake.
+There are some nice cafes and restaurants around the lake.
 Cafe Ludost at the banks of the lake is a favorite of mine as it is dod friendly.
-Our dog Charlie enjoyed his visit there and especially his trats and water bowl.
+Our dog Charlie enjoyed his visit there and especially his treats and water bowl.

 Take the boat to the island

 The beautiful small island of Ioannina aka ‘the anonymous island’ is located on Lake Pamvotida and is one of the few inhabited lake islands in Europe.
 Once a monastic center, visitors who make the 10-minute ferry journey across to the car-free island can explore the quaint backstreets of the only village, enjoy time in nature with a walk through the woods, lap up the lakeside views, or understand the island’s past by visiting the museum and monasteries.